 If you’re planning to run 26 miles (and a bit), then you need a great pair of running shoes to do it in, but the best shoes for you will depend on your goals for the race, along with other factors like your running experience, budget and preferences.

 Hopefully one of those categories speaks to you, and in each we give a winner plus some alternative options.
-We’re due to update this video soon, but the picks below still stand up as great options.

 Best For Stability